← All Mercedes-Benz Models

 Mercedes-Benz EQB - Consumption, Range & Charging Costs

 The Mercedes-Benz EQB is an electric vehicle with an official WLTP range of up to 332 miles.
-First measurements available: 3.3 mi/kWh from 1 trips with consumption data.
+According to real-world data from EV Monitor users, the average consumption is 3.5 mi/kWh - based on 255 charging sessions (255 with consumption measurement).

 Charging Costs in Daily Use